 The Axis Focused 25 Fund is one of the largest funds in the Focused Equity space with an AUM of over ₹8,800 crores.
-What makes this number remarkable is that just three years back, the AUM of this fund was a mere ₹700 crores and has grown by 1200% in these three years.
-This growth in assets under management is also entirely attributable to the fund’s performance over the last few years and quarters.
+The AUM has zoomed in in the last three years.
+The AUM of this fund was a mere ₹700 crores in 2016 and has grown by 1200% by 2019.
+This growth in AUM is entirely attributable to the fund’s performance over the last few years and quarters.

 Here’s a quick summary of the five elements you’ll read up in the post –

-- The fund follows a growth style of investing with focus on a business’s ability to grow predictably, generate incremental free cash flow and maintain industry leadership.
+- The fund follows a growth style of investing.
+It focuses on a business’s ability to grow predictably, generate incremental free cash flow and maintain industry leadership.